 Colloquium on Challenges in International Refugee Law and the Michigan Guidelines

 The Program in Refugee and Asylum Law gives Michigan students the opportunity to play a direct part in reshaping the substance and structures of international refugee law.
-Every other year, the Program hosts the Colloquium on Challenges in International Refugee Law, which brings leading academic experts from around the world to Ann Arbor to identify a strategy for reform of the criminal exclusion provisions.
-The purpose of the Colloquium is to tackle a single, cutting-edge concern via preparatory study and a three-day debate and policy formulation meeting, thus producing the Michigan Guidelines on that particular issue.
+Every other year, the Program hosts the Colloquium on Challenges in International Refugee Law, which brings leading academic experts and practitioners from around the world to Ann Arbor to identify a strategy for confronting a cutting-edge problem in refugee protection.
+The purpose of the Colloquium is to tackle one difficult issue via preparatory study and a three-day debate and policy formulation meeting, thus producing the Michigan Guidelines on that particular issue.
 Students are actively involved in the drafting of background research for the Colloquium through their enrollment in specialized seminars, and participate as colleagues with the invited experts, many of whom become lifelong friends and mentors.

-The Colloquium has met seven times since 1999; the Seventh Colloquium on Challenges in International Refugee Law will convene March 27-29, 2015, and will look at the meaning of the nexus ground of "political opinion."
-Participants will include Catherine Dauvergne (University of British Columbia); Chris Dolan (Makerere University); David Kosar (Masaryk University); Helene Lambert (University of Westminster); Hugo Storey (Judge, UK Upper Tribunal); Mark Gibney (University of North Carolina); Susan Kneebone (Monash University); and Thomas Gammeltoft-Hansen (Danish Institute for Human Rights).
+The Colloquium has met six times since 1999; the Seventh Colloquium on Challenges in International Refugee Law will convene March 27-29, 2015, and will look at the meaning of risk of being persecuted for reasons of "political opinion."
+Participants will include Catherine Dauvergne (University of British Columbia); Chris Dolan (Makerere University); Thomas Gammeltoft-Hansen (Danish Institute for Human Rights); Mark Gibney (University of North Carolina); Susan Kneebone (Monash University); David Kosar (Masaryk University); Helene Lambert (University of Westminster); Hugo Storey (Judge, UK Upper Tribunal); and Kees Wouters (UNHCR, Geneva).
 View an image gallery of the 2013 Colloquium.

 The Colloquium has produced six sets of unanimously agreed Michigan Guidelines on cutting-edge concerns related to asylum and refugee law.
 The Guidelines, which are published in English, French, Russian, and Arabic, are frequently cited by courts around the world and help shape the way judges, lawyers, and other decision-makers look at a refugee issue.

-Addressed the right to work for refugees and asylum seekers in the country of arrival.
+Addressed the right to work for refugees, including those seeking asylum, in the country of arrival.

 Took up the question of the lawfulness of rules and procedures that purport to assign the responsibility to protect refugees to some country other than that in which the refugee has sought, or intends to seek, protection (e.g. "country of first arrival," "safe third country," and extraterritorial processing rules and practices.)